 Yes, taco soup freezes incredibly well.
 I recommend freezing this soup in jars or individual containers so it’s easy to thaw out exactly how much you need.

-- If you don’t like spicy soup, omit the jalapeño pepper in this recipe.
+- If you don’t like spicy soup, omit the jalapeño pepper or use bell pepper as noted.
+Like it extra spicy?
+Add 2 – 4 jalapenos!

 - Make sure to drain the excess fat from the ground beef for the best flavor.